WulfGamesYT/MultiDatabasePDO/README.md

 $insertQuery->execute(true, "Users");
 ```

 Notice that with the `execute()` method we pased in 2 parameters, this is required for inserting new rows, because it tells the class we're inserting (by passing in: true) a new row into a table called "Users".
-For the table name, don't put untrusted user input here as SQL Injection can occur).
+Don't put untrusted user input as the second parameter as SQL Injection can occur.

 ## Example Query #3: UPDATE
 This is basically the same as doing a SELECT query, this will update ALL tables in ALL databases that match the WHERE clause if specified, for example: